 Other more serious symptoms of ITP can be related to more significant internal or external bleeding.

 One of the most common symptoms of ITP is a skin condition called petechiae.
-These are small red bumps on your skin caused by bleeding from underneath.
+These are small reddish bumps on your skin caused by bleeding from underneath.

-If you notice petechiae or any unusual rash, see a healthcare professional for diagnosis and treatment.
+If you notice petechiae or any unusual rash, a healthcare professional can provide diagnosis and treatment.

 Bruises are the result of injuries that cause capillaries to break just underneath the surface of the skin.
 Blood comes out of these broken capillaries, forming a pool.
 This creates black-and-blue bruises.

-Bruises become yellow and fade over time as the blood reabsorbs into the body.
+Bruises naturally fade over time as the blood reabsorbs into the body.
 They’re not usually cause for concern.

 There can be many reasons for bruising, including: